maryum1299/Junction2012/README.md

-We made a chnage in github
+We made a change in github